AUMI: Adaptive Use Musical Instrument

 Screenshots used in these instructions are taken from various models and simulations of iOS devices and may not look exactly like what is displayed on your device!

-AUMI for iOS is also available for MacOs 12.4 and later on Apple Silicon devices in a somewhat untested but workable capacity.
+AUMI for iOS is also available for MacOs 12.4 and later, and on Apple Silicon devices in a somewhat untested but workable capacity.

 USING AUMI